Mobilize And Autostrade Per L’Italia Forge A Strategic Alliance To Power Sustainable Mobility In Italy

 Completion of the transaction between Mobilize and Free To X, subsidiary of Autostrade per l'Italia, is subject to regulatory approvals.

 "We are proud to join forces with Mobilize to provide fast and Hyperfast charging solutions for travelers boosting the growth outside the motorway network," said Giorgio Moroni, CEO of Free To X .
-"The transaction confirms the relevance of the Company in the sector as a Key enabler of low-emission mobility in the transition path towards more sustainable mobility."
+"The transaction confirms the relevance of the Company in the sector as a Key enabler of low-emission mobility.”

 About Mobilize: Mobilize is the Renault Group brand dedicated to new mobility trends.
 Mobilize supports the transition to more sustainable mobility by offering its personal and professional customers products and solutions linked to energy, financing, connectivity and fleet management.
 Mobilize also develops electric micro-mobility vehicles.
 Mobilize embodies the vision of sustainable, innovative mobility, and paves the way for accelerating the energy transition by making it accessible and tangible.
 Mobilize is present in 40 countries and employs more than 4,500 people.
 Mobilize Financial Services is under the direct supervision of the European Central Bank under the name of RCI Banque S.A.
 For more information, visit mobilize.com follow Mobilize on X , Instagram and LinkedIn .